SteveSanderson/xzwasm/README.md

 **Note:** If you're using a `<script>` tag to reference xzwasm, you probably need to prefix `XzReadableStream` with `xzwasm`.
 For example, `new xzwasm.XzReadableStream(compressedResponse.body)`.

+## Browser support

+This should work on any moderately recent browser.
+It's tested on current versions of Firefox, Chrome, Edge, and Safari.

 ## Size and speed

 The JavaScript/WebAssembly code in this library weighs just under **8 KB** if served with Brotli compression.
 So, of course, you only make a net gain on bandwidth if you're saving more than 8 KB by using XZ compression.